k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Overview

 The Catalog provides an ability to build artifacts and save them into the Project tree.
-An artifact is a file, created in a CSV format, that includes the list of fields of all Catalog's datasets, with their Classification, PII and Auto-Mask properties, for a given Catalog version.
+An artifact is a file created in a CSV format.
+It includes the details of all Catalog nodes with their properties, such as Classification, PII and Auto-Mask, for a currently displayed Catalog version.

 While Classification and PII properties are added to the Catalog nodes by the Classifier plugins, the Auto-Mask property should be added manually, when needed.
 Learn about the purpose of the Auto-Mask property further in this article.